vitalik/django-ninja/docs/docs/tutorial/request-parsers.md

 f: 3.14
 ```

-it will be correctly parsed and you shoud have json output like this:
+it will be correctly parsed, and you should have JSON output like this:

 ```JSON